Kong/docs.konghq.com/app/konnect/dev-portal/applications/use-cases/portal-product-versions.md

-## Confirm publication and Authentication status
+## Confirm API publication and authentication status

 Air Traffic v3 and Maps v3 APIs are now published to the Flight Portal and each is configured with their respective authentication settings.
-To ensure everything is correctly set up, querying the[`v2/portals/{portalId}/product-versions`](https://kong-platform-api.netlify.app/konnect/application-auth-strategies/v2/openapi.yaml/#tag/Portal-Product-Versions/operation/list-portal-product-versions) to verify.
+To ensure everything is correctly set up, query the[`v2/portals/{portalId}/product-versions`](https://kong-platform-api.netlify.app/konnect/application-auth-strategies/v2/openapi.yaml/#tag/Portal-Product-Versions/operation/list-portal-product-versions) to verify.

 A successful response will contain the following fields: